gromaxbro/Xyron-Lead-Finder/README.md

 - Frontend: HTML, CSS, JavaScript
 - AI (optional): Hugging Face / LLM API

-## How It Works
-1. Enter a business type and location
-2. The scraper collects relevant businesses
-3 .
-Each lead is analyzed:
-- website status
-- social presence
-- reviews
-- A score + insight is generated to prioritize leads

 ## Pages & Routes

 | Page Name     | Route          | Description                          |